zhzy0077/mtalk-ips/README.md

 The second column is the milliseconds to establish a tcp connection to 5228 port of the IP.

+## Help wanted
+Really appriciate if you could do DNS lookup `mtalk.google.com` in your network and share it if you find a connectable IP.

 ### 2021-04-15
 ```
 142.250.111.188 - 309.018135071